ineedbots/iw5_bot_warfare/raw/bw-assets/wpedit.md

 The editor will generate some GSC code for the waypoints.<br>
 ![games_mp.log](/raw/bw-assets/wp-editor-gamesmp.png)<br>
 This is the GSC function that will generate the waypoints for the map.
-If you have trouble beyond this point, simply create a Issue and provide the output from here, I can do the rest from there.
+If you have trouble beyond this point, simply create an Issue and provide the output from here, I can do the rest from there.

 You can create/replace the map's waypoints GSC file with the function in `games_mp.log`.
 Just copy and paste the function into the `maps\mp\bots\waypoints\<MAPNAME>.gsc` file.<br>
 ![GSC waypoints](/raw/bw-assets/wp-editor-wps.png)